 - Pain–whether physical, emotional or mental

-The 10,000 agenda is an entire body of knowledge.
-You can find more information about this in our Tao of Letting Go Audio Program.
+The 10,000 Agendas are an entire body of knowledge.
+You can find more information about this in our Tao of Letting Go audio program.

 The Taoist Inner Dissolving Process